What Is Japanese Knotweed?

 Japanese Knotweed can cause damage, lower property value, make it difficult to get a mortgage and restrict amenity use.
 Because of this, it should never be ignored.
 This is why we have put together a helpful guide on how you can identify Japanese Knotweed, as well as a offering a free survey if Japanese knotweed is found on the property.

 Japanese knotweed has a signature ‘zig-zag’ leaf pattern with ‘tipped’ shovel-shaped leaves.
 It’s got red stems, bamboo like shoots and its leaves turn a luscious green in summer.

 How did knotweed get to the UK?

 In 1850, the Leiden nursery despatched an unsolicited parcel of plants, including Japanese knotweed, to the Royal Botanical Gardens at Kew.
 In 1854 a knotweed specimen arrived at the Royal Botanic Gardens in Edinburgh.
 This is the same year that a nursery in Kingston became the earliest recorded nursery to offer knotweed for sale in Britain.
 Thereafter it was sold and distributed by a large number of commercial nurseries and amateur enthusiasts and was reported as becoming naturalised in the UK by 1886.

-It has only become a worldwide menace since leaving its natural environment in Asia.
+Japanese Knotweed has only become a worldwide menace since leaving its natural environment in Asia.
 In its native habitat it is kept in check by natural means – in Japan at least 30 species of insect and 6 species of fungus feed on the plant.
-Outside of its natural habitat, these species do not exist and, with no natural predators, the plant is thriving.
+Outside of its natural habitat, these species do not exist, and, with no natural predators, the plant is thriving.

 Trials to control knotweed growth